JamesMGithire/phase-1-week-3-project/Readme.md

 # Phase-1-Week-3-Project
-<p>This is the project done by James Mburu Githire as required for the completion of the first section of Software Engineering in <a href="https://moringaschool.com/" target="_blank">Moringa School</a>, Nairobi, Kenya.</p>
+<p>This is the project done by James Mburu Githire as required for the completion of the first section of Software Engineering course in <a href="https://moringaschool.com/" target="_blank">Moringa School</a>, Nairobi, Kenya.</p>
 <body style="textAlign:center;font-family: `Montserrat r`;">
     <h1>ONLINE LIBRARY MANAGEMENT SYSTEM</h1>
     <p  style="display:inline;">This project is a mock system intended for librarians.</p><p></p>